Kumar Nagarkoti

-Kumar Nagarkoti (कुमार नगरकोटी; born 1974) is a Nepali writer, poet, and columnist.
-He is one of the most popular contemporary Nepali writer.
-He has published multiple books and is known for his use of surrealiastic style in his works.
+Kumar Nagarkoti (कुमार नगरकोटी; born 1974) is a Nepali writer, poet, dramatist, and columnist.
+His stories are known for their surrealistic elements and eccentric style that often mixes Nepali, English, Hindi, Nepal Bhasa, and other languages.

 Biography

-He was born on 2 December 1974 (17 Mangsir 2031 BS) in Lalitpur, Nepal.
+Nagarkoti was born on 2 December 1974 (17 Mangsir 2031 BS) in Lalitpur, Nepal.

 He began his literary career in 1999 with an English poem titled Sorry Buddha, I Cannot Follow You.
-He published his first story, Nikash at the age of 21.
+He published his first story, Nikas, at the age of 21.
 The story was published in Sahakalam Sahitya, a literary paper that only printed works of established writers.

-His first book, Mokshanta: Kathmandu Fever, a collection of short stories was published in 2011.
-His second short story collection, Fossil was published in 2013.
-He published a memoir titled Aksharganj in 2014.
-The memoir has 30 essays and contains various magical realism elements.
-In 2015, he wrote a play called Coma—A Political Sex.
-It was staged in Shilpee theatre and was directed by Yubraj Ghimire.
+Nagarkoti's first book, Mokshanta: Kathmandu Fever, a collection of short stories, was published in 2011 by Ratna Pustak Bhandar.
+His second short story collection, Fossil, was published in 2013 by Nepalaya.
+Fossil won the 2013 Barsha Pustak (Book of the Year) award, awarded by the National Booksellers and Publishers Association of Nepal.

+Nagarkoti next published a memoir titled Aksharganj in 2014.
+The memoir contained 30 essays with various magical realism and surrealistic elements.
+In 2015, he wrote a play called Coma - A Political Sex, which was staged at Shilpee Theatre and directed by the playwright Ghimire Yubaraj.
 The play is about a writer who goes into a coma while writing his book, because the constitution is not drafted on time.

 His first novel, Mistika was published on 20 August 2015.
-On 2 October 2016, he published a collection of his fiction and non-fiction writings titled Ghatmandu.
-He published Docha, his memoir in 2017.
-The book was not written in first person narrative as with most memoir but used birds and inanimate objects as a narrator.
+In 2016, he published a collection of fiction and non-fiction writing titled Ghatmandu, which was shortlisted for the Padmashree Sahitya Puraskar.

+A second memoir, Docha, was published in 2017.
+The book was not written in first person narrative as with most memoir but used animals, birds, and inanimate objects as narrators.

-In 2018, he made a cameo in Lal Purja, a Nepali film.
-He also published Gya, a novel in the same year.
-He took 3 years to complete the book.
-The book was unveiled by Saguna Shah, a writer and founder of Bookaholics group, a Facebook readers group.
-The novel was shortlisted for the prestigious Madan Puraskar for the same year.
+In 2018, he made a cameo in the Nepali film Lal Purja.
+The same year, he also published Gya, a novel, which was shortlisted for the prestigious Madan Puraskar the same year.

-He wrote Bath-tub, a play in 2019.
-The play was staged in Shilpee theatre, directed by Yubaraj Ghimire and starred actor Neer Shah, writer Bhushita Vasistha and Brajesh.
+In 2019, his second play, Bathtub, was staged at Shilpee Theatre, once again directed by Ghimire Yubaraj.
+The play starred veteran actor Neer Shah and writers Brajesh Khanal and Bhushita Vasistha.

-He published his tenth book, Kalpa-Grantha on 27 March 2021.
-The book consisted of 63 experimental tales including typographs, postcards, screen plays, etc. The book was only sold to the preorders in a limited edition release.
-Many people criticise the hefty cost of the book and the limited release.
+In 2021, published his tenth book, Kalpa-Grantha.
+The book is an example of ergodic literature consisting of 63 experimental tales including typographs, postcards, screen plays, etc. The book was produced by Book Hill Publications and only sold to preorders as a limited edition release.
+A first for Nepali literature and Nepali publication, the book was criticised for its cost and limited release.
 The book was also shortlisted for Madan Puraskar but lost to Limbuwanko Etihasik Dastavej Sangraha by Bhagi Raj Ingnam.

+In 2023, Nagarkoti published Jogiyana, another memoir.
+Jogiyana was shortlisted for the Padmashree Sahitya Puraskar 2080.

+Nagarkoti is also a prolific poet who regularly performs his own poetry.

-He is also a columnist at Shilapatra online news portal.
-He describes himself as a fiction designer rather than fiction writer.
+He describes himself as a "fiction designer" rather than a fiction writer.